 There is no one right way to come up with your college packing list as you prepare for freshman year, but it’s a smart move to avoid the extremes and start somewhere in the middle.
 You should enjoy your last summer before college with family and friends, but still show up prepared and excited for your first semester.

 We’ve put together a college packing list to help you get started.
-If you bring too much stuff, or your dorm room is smaller than you thought it would be, keep everything with Store Space!
+If you bring too much stuff, or your dorm room storage is not as good as you thought it would be, keep everything with Store Space!
 We’ve got plenty of room so you can focus on having a high-key, killer freshman year.

 Remember the basics.
 These are everyday things you should really have on your college packing list.
 Worst-case scenario, you can replace these at a nearby store, but let’s be honest, they might not have your super dope, favorite, distressed Rolling Stones shirt.